knpuniversity/symfony/knpu/ep6-security/user-class.md

 ## What about FOSUserBundle?

-Before swim there, let's talk about a super-famous bundle: FOSUserBundle.
+Before swim there, let's talk about a super-famous bundle: `FOSUserBundle`.
 You might be wondering, should I use this?
 What does it do?
 Or, did I turn the oven off?

 First, we will *not* use this bundle, but it *is* great and you *did* turn the oven off... probably.

 It gives you a lot of free features that we will build by hand.
-But FOSUserBundle does *not* give you any special "security" system - it's much less interesting than that, in a good way!
-The bundle gives you just *two* things: (A) a User entity in case you need to store users in the database and (B) a bunch of routes and controllers for things like your login form, registration and reset password.
+But `FOSUserBundle` does *not* give you any special "security" system - it's much less interesting than that, in a good way!
+The bundle gives you just *two* things:

+1. A User entity in case you need to store users in the database
+2. A bunch of routes and controllers

+for things like your login form, registration and reset password.
 Those are all things you can easily build yourself... but if you need them, why not use the bundle?

 Anyways, we *won't* use it, and that'll be the best path to learn how the security system works.
-But when you finish, you might save yourself some time using FOSUserBundle.
+But when you finish, you might save yourself some time using `FOSUserBundle`.

 ## Create that User Class